 - Allow the candles to burn safely while you remain present, or extinguish them with a snuffer and relight at the same time for up to two additional days if you choose.

-Safety & Legal Reminder: Never leave candles unattended; follow fire safety rules.
+Safety & Legal Reminder: Never leave candles unattended; follow fire safety rules and keep a fireproof dish nearby.
 Do not ingest ritual substances or apply unknown oils to skin without testing.
 Do not attempt to influence judges, jurors, or witnesses—such actions may be illegal.
 If you face serious charges or risk, prioritize legal defense and consult an expert attorney or qualified professional.

 Timing Considerations for Maximum Effectiveness

-Many magical traditions treat timing as a helpful layer for ritual work, though timing practices are tradition-based rather than scientifically proven.
-A spell performed with clear intention and focused energy can be meaningful at any time; the notes below outline traditional timing approaches you can consider alongside practical court scheduling.
+Many ritual traditions treat timing as an optional layer for spellwork, though timing practices are tradition-based rather than scientifically proven.
+A spell performed with clear intention and focused energy can be meaningful at any time; below are traditional timing approaches you can consider alongside practical court scheduling.

 Moon Phases

-- Waxing Moon: Used to increase positive momentum and attract favorable developments in a case.
+- Waxing Moon: Often used to increase momentum and attract favorable developments in a case.

 - Full Moon: Considered strong for culmination and completing processes—useful when seeking resolution.